alperyilmaz/syllabus/2016dataanalysis-gr1-2/schedule.md

 You'll learn about important concepts that will prevent you from being stuck while learning basics of command line.
 Also, you'll learn commands to navigate (change directories) and manipulate (create, copy, move and delete file/folders) the file system.

-Assignment for next week: Let's familirize ourselves with GitHub platform.
+Assignment for next week: Let's familiarize ourselves with GitHub platform.
 Please make *useful* edits via GitHub for the book chapter 1 - Linux Operating System due **NEXT WEEK**

 ### *October 5/7*.
 Viewing files